An inductive model structure for strict $\infty$-categories: Introduction

 In fact, more generally, one could ask if it is possible to make this version of the Street nerve into a right Quillen functor (for the Verity model structure on complicial sets from \cite{verity2008weak}).
 This is not directly possible simply because this stratified Street nerve is not a right adjoint functor.
-The solution to this problem is to work with marking on both sides: The usual Street nerve from strict $\infty$-categories to simplicial sets is a right adjoint functor, and one can extend it to a right adjoint functor from marked $\infty$-categories to ``marked'' simplicial sets (or rather \emph{stratified} simplicial sets to follow the terminology of \cite{verity2008weak}).
-In \cref{subsec:complicial} we show that this functor is indeed a right Quillen functor.
+The solution to this problem is to work with markings on both sides: The usual Street nerve from strict $\infty$-categories to simplicial sets is a right adjoint functor, and one can extend it to a right adjoint functor from marked $\infty$-categories to ``marked'' simplicial sets (or rather \emph{stratified} simplicial sets to follow the terminology of \cite{verity2008weak}).
+In \cref{subsec:complicial}, we show that this functor is indeed a right Quillen functor from the Verity model structure on complicial sets to the saturated inductive semi-model structure on marked $\infty$-categories.

-This right Quillen functor from marked $\infty$-categories to stratified simplicial sets is meant to be a model for the forgetful functor from strict $(\infty,\infty)$-categories to weak $(\infty,\infty)$-categories.
-In particular, the corresponding left Quillen functor from stratified simplicial sets to marked $\infty$-categories is a model for the more mysterious ``strictification functor'', sending weak $\infty$-categories to strict $\infty$-categories.
+This right Quillen functor from marked $\infty$-categories to stratified simplicial sets is meant to be a model for the forgetful functor from strict $\infty$-categories to weak $(\infty,\infty)$-categories.
+In particular, the corresponding left Quillen functor from stratified simplicial sets to marked $\infty$-categories is a model for the more mysterious ``strictification functor'', sending weak $(\infty,\infty)$-categories to strict $\infty$-categories.

 At the level of $\infty$-groupoids, this strictification functor corresponds essentially to (non-abelian) homology, through the equivalence between strict $\infty$-groupoids and crossed chain complexes (\cite{brown1981equivalence}) which is well-known to be a conservative functor by Whitehead's theorem for homology.
 The first named author has conjectured \cite{313748} that more generally this strictification functor should be conservative on weak $(\infty,m)$-categories for all $m$.
 This allows us to state a concrete version of this conjecture here: